scala/scala3/docs/docs/typelevel.md

 Transparent values are effectively final; they may not be overridden.
 In Scala-2, constant values had to be expressed using `final`, which gave an unfortunate double meaning to the modifier.
 The `final` syntax is still supported in Scala 3 for a limited time to support cross-building.

 Transparent values are more general than the old meaning of `final` since they also work on paths.
-For instance, the `field` definition above establishes at typing time the knowlegde that `field` is an alias of `outer.field`.
+For instance, the `field` definition above establishes at typing time the knowledge that `field` is an alias of `outer.field`.
 The same effect can be achieved with an explicit singleton type ascription:
 ```scala
 final val field: outer.field.type = outer.field
 ```